digital-asset/daml/docs/source/concepts/ledger-topologies.rst

    :align: center

 The implementations might still rely on trusted third parties to facilitate the commit protocol.
-The required trust in terms of privacy and integrity, however, can be significantly lowered compared to the previous topologies.
+The required trust in terms of privacy and integrity, however, can generally be lower than in global state topologies.
 Moreover, unlike the previous topologies, the implementations can provide interoperability across trusted parties.
 The exact trust assumptions and the degree of supported interoperability are implementation-dependent.
 `Canton <http://canton.io>`__ and DAML on `R3 Corda <https://www.corda.net>`__ are two such implementations.